 6.2 How can we ensure that staff safely follow derogations that have been agreed?
-New - added 23.12.22

 In planning for a period of industrial action, organisations should discuss derogations with trade unions as soon as possible; derogations agreed with unions may lead to a service being derogated in full or derogated partially i.e. a reduced level or service operating during the period of industrial action.